microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_defender/_index.md

     ![Screenshot showing healthy Azure Arc-enabled server](./08.png)

-> **Note:It can take several minutes after remediation completes to see the resources in the 'healthy resources' tab**
+> **NOTE:It can take several minutes after remediation completes to see the resources in the 'healthy resources' tab**

 ## Clean up environment